-4.4.
-THE SCOPE OF FOCUS OPERATORS. - In section (3), we didn't assume any particular scoping rules for focus operators.
+In section (3), we didn't assume any particular scoping rules for focus operators.
 Although they are essentially propositional operators, we claimed that it is sufficient that the representations they operate on have a type that ends in t.

 This guarantees that a focus operator always has the most narrow possible scope.
-To see this, consider at a case where an focus operator has an AP in scope.
+To see this, consider at a case where a focus operator has an AP in scope.
 As such constructions are marginal in English (except with comparatives, e.g. an even bigger car), I will discuss a German example:

-(52) Peter kaufte ein nurj [MITTELMÄSSIGES]F1 Auto Peter bought an only average car
+(52) Peter kaufte ein nur1 [MITTELMÄSSIGES]{F1} Auto Peter bought an only average car